-- The device is in the Standby Power mode (not the Deep Power-down mode) - The Write Enable Latch (WEL) bit is reset - The Write In Progress (WIP) bit is reset - The Lock Registers are reset (Write Lock bit, Lock Down bit) = (0, 0).
+- The device is in the standby mode (not the deep power-down mode). - The write enable latch (WEL) bit is reset. - The write in progress (WIP) bit is reset - The lock registers are reset (write lock bit, lock down bit) = (0, 0)

 Normal precautions must be taken for supply rail decoupling, to stabilize the V{CC} supply.
-Each device in a system should have the V{CC} rail decoupled by a suitable capacitor close to the package pins.
-(Generally, this capacitor is of the order of 100 nF).
+Each device in a system should have the V{CC} line decoupled by a suitable capacitor close to the package pins (generally, this capacitor is of the order of 100 nF).

 At power-down, when V{CC} drops from the operating voltage, to below the power on reset (POR) threshold voltage, V{WI} , all operations are disabled and the device does not respond to any instruction.
-The designer needs to be aware that if a power-down occurs while a Write, Program or Erase cycle is in progress, some data corruption can result.
+The designer needs to be aware that if a power-down occurs while a write, program or erase cycle is in progress, some data corruption can result.

-Figure 25.
+Figure 23.
 Power-up timing

-Table 13.
+Table 11.
 Power-up timing and V{WI} threshold